 Contrary to what most people think high explosives are often safe products (especially as far as secondary explosives are concerned, refer here below).
 Dynamite can be dropped, hit and even burned without accidentally exploding.
-Dynamite was invented by Alfred Nobel in 1866 precisely for that very purpose: allowing a safer use of the newly discovered (1846) and highly unstable nitroglycerine, by mixing it with special clay, called kieselguhr.
+Dynamite was invented by Alfred Nobel in 1866 precisely for that very purpose: allowing a safer use of the newly discovered (1846) and highly unstable nitroglycerine by mixing it with a special clay called kieselguhr.

 Primary vs. Secondary vs. Tertiary Explosives

-- Secondary explosives are also sensitive, especially to heat but will tend to burn to detonation when present in relatively large quantities.
+They are sensitive especially to heat but will tend to burn to detonation when present in relatively large quantities.
 It may sound like a paradox, but a truckload of dynamite will burn to detonation faster and easier compared to a single stick of dynamite.

-- Tertiary explosives, such as Ammonium Nitrate, need a substantial amount of energy to detonate, which is why they are, under certain conditions, officially classified as non-explosives.
-They are nonetheless potentially extremely hazardous products, as demonstrated by the devastating accidents involving Ammonium Nitrate in recent history.
+Which is why they are, under certain conditions, officially classified as non-explosives.
+They are nonetheless potentially extremely hazardous products, as demonstrated by the devasting accidents involving Ammonium Nitrate in recent history.
 A fire detonated approximately 2,300 tons of ammonium nitrate caused the deadliest industrial accident in U.S. history that occurred on April 16, 1947, in Texas City, Texas.
 Close to 600 casualties were recorded, and 5,000 people were injured.
 Hazards link to ammonium nitrate have been more recently demonstrated by the AZF factory accident in Toulouse, France.
 An explosion occurred on September 21, 2001, in an Ammonium Nitrate warehouse killing 31 people and injuring 2,442, 34 of them seriously.
 Every window was shattered within a radius of three to four kilometers.
 Material damages were extensive, reported to be in excess of 2 billion Euros.